yoko1998/cpp-modernize-guidelines/README.md

 In new C++ curly brackets {} used to initialize and construct entities.
 Empty curly brackets will default initialize (with zero).
 Construction m_p{3.14} will not compile as curly brackets also check for correct type (m_p is int, so probably you wanted to initialize m_pi with 3.14 instead).

-It is very easy to see during code review if everything is initialized or not as both definition and default initialization provided in one place.
+It is very easy to see during code review if everything is initialized or not as both definitions and default initialization provided in one place.
 Note: another new feature to shorten constructors code is Delegating Constructor.
-Basically, you can call one constructor from another if you need.
+You can call one constructor from another if you need it.
 Look it up if you going to provide several constructors for a class. https://en.cppreference.com/w/cpp/language/initializer_list#Delegating_constructor

-### Initialization in `if` statement
+## Initialization in `if` statement
 New C++ adds optional section into `if` which is indentical to first section in `for` operator.
 You could do some calculations there or declare a variable that would be visible during entire if...else... operation, but not visible outside.
 ```C++